 5- Spread the chocolate on wax paper and refrigerate for an hour.

 6- Cut into your favorite shapes with cookie cutters.
 Place chocolates on a plate and refrigerate for another hour.

 At this point you're done.
 Unless you want to do some extra work and dip each chocolate into some melted chocolate chips like I did for my previous post.
 Way too much work for my taste though.
-Or you can just shape them into balls and make truffles, easier to dip in chocolate!
-Keep refrigerated!
+Or you can just shape them into balls and make truffles which would be easier to dip in chocolate.
+Keep them refrigerated!
 Here they are non-dipped and shaped like hugs and kisses.

 Vegantine's Day Outtake!
 These were supposed to be Cupid's Cupcakes, but the chocolate arrows look more like chicken feet.
-So they look more like there's a chicken buried in a heart and one of its legs is sticking out! :)
+They look like there's a chicken buried in a heart and one of its legs is sticking out.
+Ugh.

-Wow.
-This was a long post!
-Did you make it all the way to the end?
+Did you make it all the way to the end of this long post?
 Great!
 Then I can wish you a fabulous Valentine's Day, whether you're celebrating with a special someone or with friends... or alone with your little Strawberry Love Bugs! :)